 * personal mobility 10% ROI p/y

 Growth: America has grown by over 33 million people since 1990.
 In the next 25 years, it will grow 54 million more.
 Where are they going to live?
 They will add huge congestion to our roads and more pollution to the air.
 There were 273 million vehicles in 2018.Can we accommodate another 50 million vehicles in 25 years.
 With all the problems of Climate Change our coastal cities may not be able to accommodate their share of this growth.
 Most of this growth may have to go inland, perhaps into many new communities created for this purpose.
 Climate Change is going to force cites to adapt and quickly.
 As for the existing cities, it is a lot easier to put down transport columns every 70 feet in the urban environment than to add another lane of freeway.
 The transportation systems around which the modern world has been built are on the verge of a significant transformation.
 Intelligent transportation systems are making driving and transport cheaper, more options and safer for everyone and this typifies the future transport framework.
 Infrastructure is evolving to accommodate the demand for global investment in the new driverless transport.
 We are at a tipping point for change in this industry.
 Some think that autonomous electric vehicles will replace todays gas fueled cars.
-They probably will for the rich, but most people won’t be able to afford them and we can't afford the congestion more cars will bring to our roads.
+They probably will for the rich, but most people won’t be able to afford them and we can't afford the congestion more cars will bring to our roads from growth.

 In the next 25 years population growth is expected to create the need for expanding highways and airports.
 “There are 161,000 miles in the National Highway System of which 47,000 are Interstate freeways.
 We should be replacing 25% or approximately 40,000 miles (averaging 3 lanes) of freeways and highways every 10 years.
 This is about 750,000 lane miles and at $2 million per mile per lane equals $1.5 Trillion over 10 years.
 Unfortunately, the United States Budget only provides $115 Billion per year and half of this goes to other uses such as light rail, buses, etc. Experts are warning this deficiency is already several Trillion dollars”.